-Rigid Boxes and Hide Glue
+Rigid Boxes and Glue

-Rigid Box Problems
+Rigid Box Challenges

 After running tests to determine our hide glue was not causing the problem, we then turned to the boards.
-We made it our mission to solve this problem for our clients because we are committed to providing adhesive solutions for any difficulty.
+We made it our mission to solve this problem for our clients because we are committed to providing glue solutions for any difficulty.
 We obtained some different samples of the boards they use, some from when they were having no problems, and some newer boards where hide glue adhesion has been an issue.

 First, we used an Infrared scanner to see differences in the board on the molecular level, which did not prove to be too significant.
-We often use this scanner to study our hide glue and other products at the molecular level to ensure, as a premier adhesive manufacturer, that we are selling you the best possible product.
+We often use this scanner to study our glues and other products at the molecular level to ensure that we are selling you the best possible product.
 When we tested how long it took for water to penetrate the board, we found a significant difference between the old and new boards.

 Through further testing, we concluded that the new board had some kind of coating on it.
-Since there is nothing we could do about that, we formulated a new adhesive that will laminate a substrate to the new board using hide glue just as well as the old ones.
+Since there is nothing we could do about the composition of the board, we formulated a new glue formula that has the ability to laminate a substrate to the new board using hide glue just as well as the old ones.